Human Resources Management

 Using People Analytics

-From the standpoint of human capital, we are extracting and analyzing data related to the 11 items and 58 indicators set out in ISO 30414.
-Productivity is included in the indicators, and internally we are monitoring our EBIT, sales and profit per employee and human capital ROI over time to improve the Group's employee productivity.
+In addition, with regard to human capital, we are currently extracting and analyzing data related to the 11 items and 58 indicators set out in ISO 30414.
+As for productivity, which is represented by one of the indicators, we are internally monitoring the EBIT, sales, and profit per employee and the human capital ROI over time to improve the Group's employee productivity.

 Use of the Talent Management System (Success Factors)